MicrosoftDocs/architecture-center/docs/framework/resiliency/app-design-error-handling.md

 ## Request timeouts

-When making a service call or a database call ensure that appropriate request timeouts are set.
-Database Connection timeouts are typically set to 30s.
-Use guidance on troubleshoot, diagnose, and prevent SQL connection errors and [transient errors for SQL Database](/azure/sql-database/sql-database-connectivity-issues).
+When making a service call or a database call, ensure that appropriate request timeouts are set.
+Database Connection timeouts are typically set to 30 seconds.
+For guidance on how to troubleshoot, diagnose, and prevent SQL connection errors, see [transient errors for SQL Database](/azure/sql-database/sql-database-connectivity-issues).

 Leverage design patterns that encapsulate robust timeout strategies like [Choreography pattern](../../patterns/choreography.md) or [Compensating Transaction pattern](../../patterns/choreography.md).